michael-rimmer-nz/308-pae3d-3d-modeler/README.md

  - Model.cpp is large and could have some of it transformation operations moved to a new 'ModelTransform' class.
 Functions: subdivide, extrude, merge, duplicate etc.
  - There is only one Model class instance.
 We have not looked at how it behaves with more than one model instance.
  - Duplicate would be better named "copy" since it copies vertices, edges and faces within the model instance.
 A 'duplicate' would ideally create a copy instance of the model.
- - With multiple instance of a model you could have an 'object dashboard' and include tools for creating new objects and managing them.
+ - With multiple instances of a model you could have an 'object dashboard' and include tools for creating new objects and managing them.

 ### Build and Run ###